Shane-Bath/Movember_9-s_golf/README.md

 - User friendly and enjoyable

 ## Design
-I have taken inspiration from the Movember charity website and decided to adopt a similar style and tone, because to of the association between the two.
+I have taken inspiration from the Movember charity website and decided to adopt a similar style and tone, because of the association between the two.
 There is a strong black and white theme throughout the site.
+It is a single page scrollable website, with three sections.
+I have used pop windows (modals) for booking and contact pages.
+The site is navigable via buttons and links.

 ## Structure
 The site uses CSS grid and flexbox.
-Grid provide the main the structure of the site, making use of gird areas to lay out the page.
+Grid provides the main the structure of the site, making use of gird areas to lay out the page.
 I used flex to control the content within each grid.
-This was not a straight forward process, and it took a number versions of the site before I started to feel comfortable with the process.
+This was not a straightforward process, and it took a number of versions of the site before I started to feel comfortable with the process.
 The key for me was when I began to understand how to use flex to control the content within the grid areas.
-There are number of example of this within the site
+There are number of examples of this within the site.
 ### Navigation

 ![navigation bar](/assets/readme-images/navigation.jpg)

    The Movember moustache image is incorporated in the navigation bar, clicking the moustache will bring the user back to the home page.
 Logo has been created using the a moustache image and the font Anton.
-Navigation bar will be responsive to various screen sizes
+Navigation bar will be responsive to various screen sizes.

   Each section will have a hover effect.